Ferry or Dgħajsa?

 Ferry terminal in Cospicua (Bormla)

-In most cities a boat ride across a historic harbour is expensive and is sold as a tourist tour.
-For me it’s just my daily (beautiful) commute.
-If you live in Birgu, Senglea, Cospicua or Kalkara, the ferry and the dgħajsa (Maltese for gondola) are easily the fastest and most relaxed ways to get into Valletta.
+In most cities a boat ride across a historic harbour can be expensive.
+In the Grand Harbour it is not.
+If you are in Valletta and you want to explore Birgu, Senglea, Cospicua or Kalkara, the ferry and the dgħajsa (Maltese for gondola) are the fastest and most relaxed ways of transport.
+And they are way cheaper than a Bolt.

 Passengers boarding a traditional Dgħajsa water taxi at the Birgu landing station.